akielaries/akielaries.github.io/_pages/about.md

 I am a current Master's student at the University of Colorado Boulder studying Electrical Engineering with an emphasis in Computer Engineering/Embedded Systems and Power Electronics.
-I obtained my Bachelor's in Computer Science from Northern Arizona University's School of Informatics, Computing, and Cyber Systems in December of 2023.
+I obtained my Bachelor's in Computer Science from Northern Arizona University in December of 2023.

 I have interest, experience, coursework, and open-source contributions in various areas such as low-voltage electronics, embedded & distributed systems, MCUs, circuit design,